Update: Arizona’s online impersonation legislative proposal never found its way into law books. Free speech concerns killed the bill.

-Are Arizona legislators plotting to steal candies from babies?
-Candies, in this instance, being parody social media accounts that pump out palliative humor for the people.
-If state lawmakers wave through House Bill 2004 — a statute that would illegalize impersonating someone on the Internet– the answer to our question could be, “yes.”
+Are Arizona legislators plotting to steal candy from babies?
+(Candy, in this instance, being parody social media accounts; those digital stand-up stages pumping out palliative packets of humor for the people.)
+If state lawmakers wave through House Bill 2004 — a statute that would make it illegal to impersonate someone on the Internet– the answer could be, “yes.”

-Pre-filed in December by state representative Michelle Ugenti, HB 2004 seeks to criminalize the act of creating Facebook, Twitter and [insert your favorite social networking site here] accounts under another’s name.
-Brass tacks: a little online clowning could land you in the clink – as in, meet-your-new-cell-mate-Sam-the-Shiv jail-jail.
+Pre-filed in December by state representative Michelle Ugenti, HB 2004 seeks to criminalize the act of creating social media accounts under another person’s name.
+Brass tacks: a little online clowning could land you in the clink – as in, meet-your-new-cell-mate-Sam-the-Shiv.

-Broadly, Ugenti’s bill targets fraudsters, cyberbullies and online defamers; specifically, it would amend Title 13, Chapter 20 of the Arizona Revised Statutes, which addresses criminal fraud and related issues.
-Proponents of the bill hope that codifying harsh punishments for Internet impersonation will make people think twice about online bullying, harassment and fraud.
+Broadly, Ugenti’s bill targets fraudsters, cyberbullies, and online defamers.
+Specifically, it would amend Title 13, Chapter 20 of the Arizona Revised Statutes, which addresses criminal fraud issues.
+Proponents of the bill hope that codifying harsh punishments for Internet impersonation will make people think twice about online bullying, harassment, and fraud.

 “A person commits online impersonation if the person, without obtaining the other person’s consent and with the intent to harm, defraud, intimidate or threaten any person, uses the name or persona of another person to do either of the following…”

 Ugenti’s proposed Internet law establishes two types of offenses.
-The first is a class 5 felony and the second is a class 1 misdemeanor.
+The first is a class 5 felony; the second a class 1 misdemeanor.

-In addition to creating malicious, phony social media accounts and web pages, sending a message through a website or social networking platform “other than on or through an electronic mail program or message board,” is also defined as an offense under Part A of HB 2004.
+Sending messages through a website or networking platform “other than on or through an electronic mail program or message board,” is also an offense under HB 2004.

 What Punishments Are Proposed In AZ’s HR 2004?

 An exception exists.
-If a defendant is convicted under subsection B, and their offense involved emergency personnel, they can be charged with a class 5 felony instead of a class 1 misdemeanor.
+If defendants are convicted under subsection B, and their offenses involve emergency personnel, they can be charged with a class 5 felony instead of a class 1 misdemeanor.